Introduction

 - Plugin-Based Extensibility – With over 40 pre-built plugins, Kong supports authentication, transformation, logging, and monitoring, extending the platform’s functionality.

-- Kong Manager & Kong Dev Portal – Kong provides a centralized dashboard and API documentation portal to manage services, monitor health, and onboard developers quickly.
+- Kong Manager & Kong Dev Portal – Kong provides a centralized dashboard and API documentation portal for managing services, monitoring health, and quickly onboarding developers.

 - Kubernetes & Microservices Support – Kong can be easily integrated with microservices-based applications and Kubernetes environments to enable agile deployment and container-native operation.